-President's Honour Roll: Applicable to students with semester GPA of 3.50 or above and with no grades below "C" for a given semester\.
+President's Honour Roll: Applicable to students with a semester GPA of 3.50 or above and with no grades below "C" for a same semester.

-Dean's List: Applicable to students with semester GPA of 3.00-3.49 and with no grades below "C" for a given semester\.
+Dean's List: Applicable to students with a semester GPA of 3.00-3.49 and with no grades below "C" for a same semester.